-The AdaptARC automated welding machines offer the most advanced orbital and linear pipe welding systems for the professional welder.
+The AdaptARC automated orbital pipe and tube welding machines offer the most advanced orbital and linear pipe welding systems for the professional welder.
 Designed for durability and versatility, the AdaptARC system offers multiple processes for Gas Tungsten Arc Welding (GTAW), Gas Metal Arc Welding pulsed spray (GMAW-P) and short arc (GMAW-S), and Flux Core Arc Welding (FCAW).

-Tri Tool’s mechanized orbital pipe welding systems are built to provide total control with dynamic configuration options…
+Tri Tool’s mechanized orbital pipe and tube welding machines are built to provide total control with dynamic configuration options…

 - Degree, Time, or Distance Programming